‘There’s bigger things’: Shiffrin is just fine with bronze

 No wonder Shiffrin was shaking her head when she reached the finish — even though as the fourth skier down she had taken the lead.

-Shiffrin immediately knew that her lead was at risk and sure enough Corrine Suter, the next skier down, bumped her out of the top spot.
+Shiffrin immediately knew that her lead was at risk and sure enough Corinne Suter, the next skier down, bumped her out of the top spot.
 Then Lara Gut-Behrami won gold by finishing 0.34 seconds ahead of Suter, her Swiss teammate.

 Shiffrin finished 0.47 seconds behind Gut-Behrami.